morleym/furtive-handbook/docs/intro.md

 This is a reference guide for common competitive formats used in esports events!

 To me, the creative freedom in formatting a competition is one of best parts of working in esports.
+It's an impactful piece of any project, and it shouldn't be decided as an afterthought.
 Your format choices will enable you to deliver fair, fun and exciting experiences for your competitors, broadcast, viewers, staff, sponsors and partners—or poor ones, if you aren't careful!
-Consequently, it's important that you are *consciously working with your format ideas*, while being aware of potential benefits & pitfalls, rather than *winging it as an afterthought*.
+So when your team is meeting to figure out event details, you should be aware of potential benefits & pitfalls for each format.

-Having a quick reference to compare the strengths and drawbacks of different formats will empower you to lead productive conversations with your team.
+Having a reference to compare your format options will empower you to lead productive conversations with your team.
-With everyone prepared to make the most of a format in their roles, and to mitigate potential issues they'll encounter, your team will produce better results.
+With everyone prepared to make the most of a format in their roles, and to mitigate potential issues they'll encounter, you'll produce better results.

 ## Who am I?